Tifton Personal Injury Lawyer Representing Accident Victims

 - A product manufacturer fails to include sufficient instructions regarding the safe use of their product, which results in a catastrophic injury for a consumer.

-- A trucking company encourages their drivers to drive while sleepy.
+- A trucking company encourages its drivers to drive while sleepy.

 Negligence can be difficult to prove – a single, seemingly insignificant fact can make a big difference in the outcome of your case.
 If you’ve been injured in an accident, an experienced Tifton personal injury lawyer can review your case and determine whether the other party may have been negligent.